SAP/fundamental-styles/docs/pages/components/tile.md

 <br>
 <strong>Wrapping and Overflow Behaviour</strong>
 <ul class="docs-ul">
-    <li><strong>Floating</strong> behaviour - when next link doesn't fit right to previous link, it gets dropped in the next row underneath.
-If the content of the Tile can't fit in one line, the Tile wraps into two rows. *Note: this behaviour requires JavaScript and is not provided in Fundamental-Styles. </li>
+    <li><strong>Floating</strong> behaviour - If the content of the Tile can't fit in one line, the Tile wraps into two rows. *Note: this behaviour requires JavaScript and is not provided in Fundamental-Styles. </li>
-    <li><strong>List</strong> behaviour - the Tile grows vertically and the text inside wraps into two rows, splitting title in the first row and subtitle in the second row.</li>
+    <li><strong>List</strong> behaviour - the Tile grows vertically and the text inside wraps into two rows, splitting the title in the first row and the subtitle in the second row.</li>
 </ul>

 <br>